 Why did your program produce such an answer?
 Hint: Java uses

 a 32-bit two's complement representation for type int.

-computed the largest int value that Java can represent (it is
+- Compute the largest int value that Java can represent -

-68 years is a little over triple that value; is this consistent with your
+68 years is a little over triple that value.
+So, what is the

 - Fix your program as follows: